 Preserve player end position

-There is a special checkbox for users who split levels manually for a better optimizing result.
-In these cases it may be helpful to fix the player position by setting this flag:
+This is a special checkbox for users who split levels manually for a better optimizing result.
+In these cases it may be helpful to set this flag:

 If this flag is set, all new solutions the optimizer will find have the same player position at the end of the solution (= when the level is solved) as in the selected solution to be optimized.